yangruihan/practice_7_24/README.md

 # practice_7_24
-This is a repository fo my Python study.
+This is a repository fo my program study.
 All of these are my exercise.